 The Vice President for New Membership conducts the recruitment process for the IFC.
 Following recruitment, he then oversees all New Member Education.

-Nick Russo is a Junior from Douglassville, PA pursuing a degree in Security and Risk Analysis.
+Nick Russo is a senior from Douglassville, PA pursuing a degree in Security and Risk Analysis.
 Prior to becoming VP of New Membership, Nick served as the IFC Director of New Member Education and was also a recruitment chair for his chapter.
 As the VP of New Membership, Nick plans to encourage the growth of greek life at Penn State while also maintaining a safe environment for recruitment.
 His plans also involve continuing the process of expanding the role of New Membership through tackling the biggest issues with Penn State Greek Life, while also encouraging our newest members to make a positive and lasting impact in the Greek community and at Penn State.